exploreorg/react-slick/README.md

 ### Pagination

-To utilize numerica pagination, import the `Pagination` component in addition to the slider.
+To utilize numerical pagination, import the `Pagination` component in addition to the slider.
 The `Pagination` component requires a unique `name` property.
 That value should also be in the slick settings for `paginationName`.
 Once that is complete, set up a function to render the pagination and pass it in as the `paginationRender` property for the slick component.
 Then place the `<Pagination>` element wherever you wish